0x1eef/xchan.rb/README.md

 ## <a id="introduction">Introduction</a>

-xchan.rb is a small and easy to use library for sharing Ruby objects between Ruby processes who have a parent-child relationship.
+xchan.rb is a small and easy to use library for sending and receiving Ruby objects between Ruby processes who have a parent-child relationship.

 ## <a id="examples">Examples</a>